 The geographic dispersion of earnings and losses contributes to the annual changes in the Company's effective tax rates.
-Approximately 43% of the Company's current year earnings from continuing operations before income taxes was generated in the United States at a combined federal and state effective tax rate that is higher than the Company's overall effective tax rate.
-The Company is also subject to taxation in other jurisdictions where it has operations, including Australia, Belgium, Ireland, Italy, Luxembourg, Malaysia, Mexico, the Netherlands, Russia and Spain.
-The effective tax rates that the Company pays in these jurisdictions vary widely, but they are generally lower than the Company's overall effective tax rate.
-The Company's domestic effective tax rates for the years ended December 31, 2015, 2014 and 2013 were 39.8%, 42.8%, and 32.6%, respectively, and its non-U.S. effective tax rates for the years ended December 31, 2015, 2014 and 2013 were 0.7%, (3.1)%, and (10.0)%, respectively.
-The difference in rates applicable in foreign jurisdictions results from a number of factors, including lower statutory rates, historical loss carry-forwards, financing arrangements and other factors.
+Approximately 51% of the Company's current year earnings from continuing operations before income taxes was generated in the United States at a combined federal and state effective tax rate that is higher than the Company's overall effective tax rate.
+The Company is also subject to taxation in other jurisdictions where it has operations, including Australia, Belgium, Bulgaria, France, Ireland, Italy, Luxembourg, Malaysia, Mexico, the Netherlands, Russia and Spain.
+The effective tax rates that the Company accrues in these jurisdictions vary widely, but they are generally lower than the Company's overall effective tax rate.
+The Company's domestic effective tax rates for the years ended December 31, 2016, 2015 and 2014 were 38.5%, 39.8%, and 42.8%, respectively, and its non-U.S. effective tax rates for the years ended December 31, 2016, 2015 and 2014 were 10.8%, 0.7%, and (3.1)%, respectively.
+The difference in rates applicable in foreign jurisdictions results from a number of factors, including lower statutory rates, historical loss carry-forwards, financing arrangements, and other factors.
 The Company's effective tax rate has been and will continue to be impacted by the geographical dispersion of the Company's earnings and losses.
 To the extent that domestic earnings increase while the foreign earnings remain flat or decrease, or increase at a lower rate, the Company's effective tax rate will increase.